KarinaVanyaWardoyo/SmartRecipeRecommender/instructionmanual.md

 pip install scikit-learn
 ```

-Create a new file in your python compiler (PythonIDE, VSCODE, Google Colab) called 'streamlit.py' with the following code and don't forget to upload the RAW_recipes.csv on your project folder:
+Create a new file in your python compiler (PythonIDE, VSCode, Google Colab, Jupyter Notebook, etc) called 'streamlit.py' with the following code and don't forget to upload the RAW_recipes.csv on your project folder:

 ```python
 import streamlit as st